A few elements such as loneliness, anxiety and strong feelings of love will prevent you from getting over your ex.

 13. You’re not balancing good/bad memories

-Another reason that prevents you from getting over your ex is being stuck either in good or bad memories.
+Another reason that prevents you from getting over your ex is when you keep replaying the good or best memories with them.

 14. You’re not certain about your feelings